-If you want to speak to someone about Crohn’s disease or ulcerative colitis information, support or ways to manage your health, CCA offers two telephone support services:
+If you want to speak to someone about Crohn’s disease or ulcerative colitis CCA offers two telephone support services:

-- General information about symptoms, treatment, medication and surgery
+- General information about symptoms, tests and investigations, treatment, diet, medication and surgery, alternative or complementary therapies

 - Difficulty coping and anxiety